g-leech/argmin-gravitas/_posts/2017-03-28-genetic-privacy.markdown

 <small>Gene linkage in a small part of a genome</small></div><br>

-I am keen to get my genome sequenced.
-So I can [dig around][open] in my data, snooping for clues about my genealogy and health; so I can give to the amazing people behind [SNPedia][snp]; and so I can perform an [extremely novel][diy] kind of narcissism.
-In fact, I'm mostly just waiting for the cost to plummet some more.
+I'm keen to get my genome sequenced.
+This is so I can [dig around][open] in my data, snooping for [clues][snp] about genealogy, psychology, and health.
+It's a highly [novel][diy] kind of narcissism.

-One reason it isn't cheap yet is the [regulation][regs] surrounding the commercial vendors.
-Most of this regulation concerns data privacy, including my right to be [protected][alex] from misinterpreting information I ask and pay for.
+I'm mostly just waiting for the cost to plummet some more.
+One reason it isn't cheap yet is [regulation][regs].
+Most of this concerns data privacy, including my right to be [protected][alex] from misinterpreting information I ask for and pay for.

-I don't necessarily understand my society's extreme caution in this manner: I've long had an ambition to put my genome up online, more or less so I can say "[I am open source][ftp]".
+I don't necessarily understand my society's extreme caution in this manner: I harbour an ambition to put my genome up online as a joke: so I can say "[I am open source][ftp]".

 Here are some things you might worry about if you did such a thing.<br><br>